Screening Tests Can Save Your Life and Prevent Heart Attacks

 To analyze cardiac function and calculate your Ejection Fraction (the amount of blood your heart is able to pump), an ultrasound probe will be positioned at various locations on your chest.

 Most abdominal aneurysms are asymptomatic.
-They’re the tenth leading cause of death in males over 55.
-To screen for aneurysm, an ultrasound probe is used to analyze your abdominal aorta.
+To screen for an aneurysm, an ultrasound probe is used to analyze your abdominal aorta.

-Coronary plaque can build up silently for years, and, if untreated, can cause blockages and heart attacks.
+Coronary plaque can build up silently for years and if left untreated, can cause blockages and heart attacks.
 This test measures the calcified plaque in the coronaries and is an indirect measure of the total amount of plaque in the coronaries.
 A multi-slice CT scanner takes a series of pictures of your heart in just a few seconds.